opynfinance/GammaProtocol/docs/contracts-documentation/pricers/USDCPricer.md

 # `USDCPricer`

-A Pricer contract for USDC.
+A Pricer contract for USDC

 ## Functions: